francescogerardomarra/its/modulo26/4_security.md

 - **httpBasic()**: By calling `httpBasic()`, you configure Spring Security to use **HTTP Basic Authentication**.
 With this enabled, Spring Security expects the HTTP request to contain a username and password in the header.
 These credentials are validated using a `UserDetailsService` (in this case, one that might pull user data from an in-memory store).

-### Key Takeaways:

-- The **security filter chain** is automatically applied by Spring Security, but this configuration controls the behavior of the filters that secure your application.
-- By chaining methods like `.authorizeRequests()` and `.httpBasic()`, you're specifying how these built-in filters will behave, without needing to manually define each filter.
-- This **fluent interface** approach simplifies configuration by allowing method calls to be chained together, enabling a clean and readable security setup.
-- Each method modifies the security filter chain’s behavior, such as which URLs are protected, whether authentication is required, and the type of authentication used (e.g., HTTP Basic).

-This approach to configuring Spring Security makes it easier to manage and customize the security behavior of your application while keeping the code concise and readable.

 ---

 ## Basic Authentication